hampelm/geocoder-qa/README.md

-A quick and easy way to test the quality Detroit coverage across multiple geocoders.
+A quick and easy way to test the quality of Detroit coverage across multiple geocoders.

 To run: